Ultramann/Numeric-Python-Intro/README.md

 The NumPy version of this algorithm is going to take advantage of broadcasting to speed things up.
 The broadcasting used is slightly more advanced than the example above, but each place it's used the intuition behind what's going on will be explained.

-As for the k-mean algorithm, the NumPy version still follows the outline laid out in the pseudocode above.
+As for the k-means algorithm, the NumPy version still follows the outline laid out in the pseudocode above.
 Here it is again so you don't have to scroll back up.

 1. Initialize centroids.
 Aka, choose `k` centroids to start from.
 2. While stopping condition not met:
     1. Find closest centroid to each point.
     2. Move centroids to the average of all the points closest to them.

-Another benefit of broadcasting is that is going to lead to less code as we won't be writing out explicit for loops.
-With that in mind, here is the entirety of the k-means algorithm, this time assuming that, the data point, `X`, are in a NumPy array and taking advantage of that.
+Another benefit of broadcasting is that it leads to less code since we won't be writing out explicit for loops.
+With that in mind, here is the entirety of the k-means algorithm, this time assuming that, the data points, `X`, are in a NumPy array.

 ```python
 from scipy.spatial.distance import cdist